marcusgia2505/LIONESS_doc/docs/0305_notes.rst

 Experimenters can choose 3 types of :ref:`matching procedures <matching_procedures>`.
 Using multiple treatments within one experimental session is possible, but will lead to longer waiting times in the lobby (as more participants need to be ready to form a group).
 A similar logic applies to group size: the smaller the groups, the faster matching will be, and the smaller the chances are of dropouts.

+.. note:: The lobby automatically shows the number of participants missing to proceed.
+To deactive this, add a JS element to the lobby stating: getNumberReadyLobby = 0;

 Decision
 ============